miguelraz/miguelraz.github.io/diary.md

 - `cat` a file into up: `cat file.txt | up`
 - setup pipes for grepping and counting `rg "foo" | rg --invert-match "bar" | wc`

+91. I made a [cool tutorial](https://discourse.julialang.org/t/number-of-primes-below-a-given-number/58709/21?u=miguelraz) on making a BinaryBuilder.jl recipe for `primecount` a bleeding edge algorithm library for counting primes in in C/C++.

 # 31/03/2021

 85. Made public advances on Rubin.jl today.
 Turns out you can call (Within Mathematica)